 What Is A Dwarf Palmetto Plant?

-The dwarf palmetto, Sabal minor, is a palm species native to the extreme southeastern areas of the United States and the northeast of Mexico.
+The dwarf palmetto, Sabal minor, is a small species of palm naturally found in the extreme southeastern areas of the United States and the northeast of Mexico.
 This plant usually grows about 6 ft(1.8m) tall and equally wide.

 Each palm may produce 5 to 10 blue-green leaves.
 The leaves of Sabal minor are very large in size, reaching a width and length of around 1-3 feet (0.3-1m).
 Each leaf consists of 30 to 40 leaflets which are palmately compound (fan-shaped).